kabanero-io/docs/README.md

 This file should only be updated if a *new* category is added.
    * If a new category is added you must place your category in the `page-categories` in the order you want it to show up on the site.

+## Doc Number

+Definiens the order in which the docs are displayed in a given catigory.
+For example `:page-doc-number: 1.0.0` in the Configuration catigory will be listed in the doc dropdown menu before `:page-doc-number: 2.0.0` in the Configuration catigory.

+Note: If you want to insert a new doc between two other docs use a numarical value between the two :page-doc-number values for example `:page-doc-number: 1.1.0`.

 ## Doc Syntax

 Create a Markdown/AsciiDoc file that contains the documentation in a presentable format.
 For help on syntax you can view these references: